wonsunahn-autograder/CS1632_Fall2019/exercises/1/exercise1.md

 	POSTCONDITIONS:
 ```

 The IDENTIFIER is some value which will UNIQUELY specify the test case.
 It can be a number, word or any other mnemonic (e.g. TEST-INVALID-TIMES, TEST-LOW-NUM-TIMES, etc.).
+Note that the INPUT VALUES and OUTPUT VALUES fields in the template are omitted because we are not yet doing method unit testing.

 Remember the correct format for defects -